Github

 Wiki

-The name Hyphae is also Greek for the word “web”.
-We feel that taken together, Hyphae is a fitting name for microgrid software that will enable the connection of buildings, homes, and energy-consuming devices to energy-producing devices like storage, EV batteries, and PV.
+The name Hyphae is Greek for “web”.
+Hyphae is a fitting name for microgrid software that will enable the connection of buildings, homes, and energy-consuming devices to energy-producing devices like storage, EV batteries, and PV.
 At the core of the software is physical peer-to-peer (P2P) trading, much like what happens in a forest between trees.

-We believe Hyphae is the seed contribution or foundation for a suite of energy web services that will be able to meet the explosion in flexibly built nano, mini, and microgrids.
+Hyphae is the seed contribution or foundation for a suite of energy web services that will be able to meet the explosion in flexibly built nano, mini, and microgrids.
+Increasingly, microgrids play a vital role for the resiliency of existing utility grids.
+LF Hyphae also provides the bridge services to the main grid.
+On our roadmap, we plan to accomplish this via integration with LF Energy SOGNO, a project to create plug-and-play, cloud-native, micro-services to implement our next generation of data-driven monitoring and control systems.

 As the world races to develop and build microgrids that are resilient and flexible, an open-source, automated microgrid controller and a physical peer-to-peer trading platform like Hyphae will allow for faster innovation while decreasing costs for everyone.